IvanTerrile/IvanTerrile/README.md

 # Hi there 👋, I'm Ivan

-🎓 Currently a Robotics Engineering student at the University of Genoa

-👨‍💻 Bachelor's degree in Computer Engineering
+🎓 Master's graduate in Robotics Engineering and Bachelor's graduate in Computer Engineering.

 ## 💬 About Me
 - Enjoy little things